Rosecrance Professionals Specialties in Mental Health and Addiction Treatment

 Denita Lynde oversees Rosecrance’s recovery homes, which serve patients who have completed primary substance abuse treatment: Hillman House for boys, Marlowe House for girls and Greendale House for adults and women with children.
 Denita is a Certified Alcohol and Drug Abuse Counselor (CADC) and holds a degree in psychology from Northern Illinois University.
 She serves on the Illinois Task Force on Women’s Issues in Treatment.
 Denita was a Unit Coordinator at the Rosecrance Griffin Williamson Campus for adolescents since 2003.

 Craig A. Stallings, M.S.
-Ed, LCPC, CADC, is the Senior Director of Operations for Rosecrance Inc. Craig received his bachelor’s degree in Social Work from Southern Illinois University and a master’s degree in Education with an emphasis in counseling from Northern Illinois University.
-With more than 25 years of experience in the Substance Abuse field, he is both a licensed Clinical Professional Counselor and Certified Alcohol and Drug Counselor.
+Ed, LCPC, CADC, is the Regional Vice President of Operations for Rosecrance Inc. Craig received his bachelor’s degree in Social Work from Southern Illinois University and a master’s degree in Education with an emphasis in counseling from Northern Illinois University.
+With more than 25 years of experience in behavioral health, he is both a Licensed Clinical Professional Counselor and Certified Alcohol and Drug Counselor.
 Additionally, Craig has extensive experience working with first responders and young adults as well as individuals and families seeking treatment for opioid use disorders and medication assisted treatment.
 Craig joined Rosecrance in 1997.